Key Takeaways:

 It guarantees that all of their creative works—including music, artwork, film, software, and other media—are shielded against unauthorised use, duplication, or dissemination.

-Simply put, copyright offers creators ownership and control over their works, enabling them to decide how they are used and to receive a reasonable return on their time, talent, and money.
+Simply put, copyright offers creators ownership and control over their works, enabling them to decide how they are used and to receive a reasonable return on their period of time, talent, and money.

 It safeguards against plagiarism and unauthorised exploitation, encouraging individuals to produce and share their innovative and imaginative works with the world.